mswjs/headers-polyfill/README.md

 # `headers-utils`

-Utilities for working with a `Headers` instance.
+Utilities for creating and transforming a `Headers` instance.

 ## Motivation